judepayne/draw-graph/README.md

 Thanks also to [iamxuxiao](https://github.com/iamxuxiao/mwgraphviz) for providing instructions on how to do a static build of Graphviz and showing how a C binary could be mounted in an AWS Lambda function. (see 'lambda-draw-graph' folder).

+Thanks to [mdaines](https://github.com/mdaines/viz.js) for his incredible work in getting to transpile graphviz to ASM javascript.
+That must have hurt!

 ## License